lokinmodar/beautiful-docs-reborn/README.md

 * [Flatdoc](https://ricostacruz.com/flatdoc/) - Create well designed open source documentation from Github repository README files or simple Markdown files. (contributed by [@moore](https://twitter.com/moore))
 * [GitBook](https://github.com/GitbookIO/gitbook) - Utility for generating documentation, books and exercises using GitHub/Git and Markdown. (contributed by [Samy Pessé](https://github.com/SamyPesse))
 * [Hologram](https://trulia.github.io/hologram/) - Hologram is a Ruby gem that parses comments in your CSS and helps you turn them into a beautiful style guide. (contributed by [@jchild3rs](https://github.com/jchild3rs))
 * [Ignite](https://github.com/intuit/Ignite) Markdown documentation tool built around react components as first class plugins.
-Docs generateed using [bulma](https://bulma.io/) (contributed by [hipstersmoothie](https://github.com/ThomasG77))
+Docs generateed using [bulma](https://bulma.io/)
 * [LaTex](https://www.latex-project.org/) Latex is typesetting system that has been around for over 30 yrs and still very popular mostly in academia settings.
 Its strongest strength is in its capacity and flexibility in creating beautiful mathematical formulas. (contributed by [Tao Li](https://github.com/taolicd))
 * [Middleman](https://middlemanapp.com/) - Static site generator using all the shortcuts and tools in modern web development. (contributed by [Sota Yamashtia](https://github.com/sotayamashita))
 * [MkDocs](https://www.mkdocs.org/) - Documentation with Markdown, written in Python. (contributed by [ericbn](https://github.com/ericbn))
 * [Pandoc](https://pandoc.org/) If you need to convert files from one markup format into another, pandoc is your swiss-army knife.
-Can generate documentation from most common markup languages. (contributed by [ThomasG77](https://github.com/ThomasG77))
+Can generate documentation from most common markup languages.
 * [Pickles](https://www.picklesdoc.com/#!index.md) - Pickles is an open source living documentation generator that works on feature files written in the Gherkin language.
 * [Read the Docs](https://readthedocs.org/) - Hosted docs using Sphinx or MkDocs, supports translations and finding docs for specific software versions.
 Used by the Django Docs. (contributed by [Stephen Paulger](https://github.com/stephenpaulger))
 * [Slate](https://github.com/tripit/slate) - Static API documentation creation tool from the team at Tripit.